sean-stanley/Data-Structures-and-Algorithms--project-1/explanation1.md

 Time/Space complexity:

 All methods are O(1) because they use a dictionary and pop/append of a deque.
 For space complexity we have linear complexity up to the size of the cache.
+Assuming all values had equivalent sizes k, the space complexity could be written as O(n*k) where n is the size of the cache.